BrayanLemusQ/Online-Roulette/README.md

 By using two specific endpoint you can add a new Roulette and a new Bet.

 ## Operation
 Make sure the virtual environment is running.
-The word `(env)` should be at the beginning of the command line on the terminal.
+The word `(env)` should be at the beginning of the command line on the terminal as it shows the following line:

     (env) PS C:\Desktop\Online-Roulette>